 How to Build a Pergola from a Kit

 Have you been scouring DIY sites trying to find the perfect set of instructions for how to build a pergola?
+There are a lot them out there.
 Have you considered more of a hybrid approach to creating the perfect wood structure for your backyard?
+A pre-cut kit is a great middle of the road option.
 Our pine and cedar pergola kits give you the best of both worlds.
 Take the guesswork out of knowing whether you’ve got the right materials.
 The cutting and drilling are the steps that will be most time-intensive and require special tools.
 Let us do all that and ship it to you, and you’ll get the satisfaction of building a pergola.

-Or, if you truly want the whole DIY experience, you can still find some helpful info here that might come in handy for your project such as pergola wood comparison and assembly steps.
+If you truly want the whole DIY experience, you can still find some helpful info here that might come in handy for your project such as pergola wood comparison and assembly steps for how to build a pergola,

-These steps specifically apply to how to build a pergola from one of our kits, but could be applied to your project.
+These pergola assembly steps specifically apply to how to build a pergola from one of our kits, but could be applied to your project.
 These instructions are how to build our Brim Pergola Kit, our trellis or arbor style pergola that can be used as a garden or patio border.
-Our full-size pergola styles can be purchased as 2 post attached pergola kits, 4 post freestanding pergola kits, or custom sizes.
+Our full-size pergola styles can be purchased as 2 post attached pergola kits, 4 post freestanding pergola kits, or custom size pergolas.

 How to Choose the Best Wood to Build a Pergola